metabase/metabase/docs/questions/query-builder/expressions/sumif.md

     DATE_TRUNC("month", date_received)
 ```

-The SQL `SELECT` statement matches the Metabase `SumIf` expression:
+The `SELECT` part of the SQl query matches the Metabase `SumIf` expression:

 ```
 SumIf([Payment], [Plan] = "Business" OR [Plan] = "Premium")
 ```

-The SQL `GROUP BY` statement maps to a Metabase [**Group by**](../../query-builder/introduction.md#summarizing-and-grouping-by) column set to "Date Received: Month".
+The `GROUP BY` part of the SQL query maps to a Metabase [**Group by**](../../query-builder/introduction.md#summarizing-and-grouping-by) column set to "Date Received: Month".

 ### Spreadsheets

-If our [payment sample data](#sumif) is in a spreadsheet where "Payment" is in column A and "Date Received" is in column B:
+If our [payment sample data](#sumif) is in a spreadsheet where "Payment" is in column A and "Date Received" is in column B, the spreadsheet formula:

 ```
 =SUMIF(B:B, "Basic", A:A)
 ```

-produces the same result as:
+produces the same result as the Metabase expression:

 ```
 SumIf([Payment], [Plan] = "Basic")